-I installed it on a very small USB drive (265MB) I had lying around and managed to rewrite me a Windows boot record with the tools supplied from the text-based menu.
+I installed it on a very small USB drive (265MB) I had lying around and managed to rewrite a Windows boot record with the tools supplied from the text-based menu.
 Nice!
 I also noticed that it has a bunch of disk rescue tools on board like a backup tool, full NTFS support, the Midnight Commander explorer for file recovery and a Windows password reset tool (hackedy-hack).
-On top of that it also has a virus scanner on board, ways to set up network file shares and good, detailed documentation.
+On top of that, it also has a virus scanner on board, ways to set up network file shares and good, detailed documentation.

 This distro is certainly one that is getting a nice spot on my PC CPR tool belt.
-Without exploring all the goodness Trinity has to offer I’m sure it’s a huge time saver if you need to help out with a unbootable system or one seriously infected with trojans or virii.
+Without exploring all the goodness Trinity has to offer, I’m sure it’s a huge time saver if you need to help out with an unbootable system or one seriously infected with trojans or virii.
 You can even use this to set up a headless file share server in no time if you want.